About

 What Can I Do With Points?

-You can redeem points for hotel stays, flights, flight upgrades, gift vouchers and a whole raft of stuff on your points earning program’s online redemption store.
+You can redeem points for hotel stays, flights, flight upgrades & reward seats, gift vouchers and a whole raft of stuff on your points earning program’s online redemption store.

 TL;DR – My Picks